Reducing the Risk of Groundwater Contamination by Improving Animal Manure Management

 Minimum separation distances regulate new-well installations, as well as the distance from existing wells to new sources of contamination.
 The law requires that existing wells only meet separation requirements in effect at the time of well construction.
 Make every effort, however, to exceed old requirements, and strive to meet current regulations whenever possible.

 Groundwater protection is a major consideration in siting a livestock feedlot, thus soil characteristics are important.
 Important soil characteristics include surface and subsoil texture, soil depth, permeability and drainage class.
 The best site has a deep, well-drained silt loam/clay loam soil with low permeability.
 A poor site has shallow soil, or a high-water table, or a sandy/gravelly soil with excessive drainage and high permeability.
-(For help in assessing your site's vulnerability to groundwater contamination, see Worksheet #8, MU publication WQ658, Reducing the Risk of Groundwater Contamination by Site Evaluation.

 For existing open lots on poor sites, the best options for protecting groundwater might be eliminating the lot and using total confinement for the livestock or providing paved lots and liquid-tight basins to store lot runoff.